laffan/psd-to-phaser/generator/README.md

 ## Installation

+For the generator to work, you'll need to install some python libraries and [pngquant](https://pngquant.org).

-If you have `pip` installed, you can use this command:
+If you have `pip` installed, you can use this command for the python libraries:

 ```bash
 pip install psd-tools Pillow pypng
 ```

-To install the following Python libraries:
+This will install the following:

 - [psd-tools](https://github.com/psd-tools/psd-tools)
 - [Pillow (PIL)](https://pillow.readthedocs.io/en/stable/)
 - [pypng](https://pypi.org/project/pypng/)

-You can install them using the following pip command:

-For the PNG optimization, you'll also need to install [pngquant](https://pngquant.org).

-For macOS users who use `brew` :
+For pngquant, macOS users who use `brew`, can do the following:

 ```bash
 brew install pngquant
 ```

-For Linux or Windows/WSL users:
+Or, if you're using Linux or Windows/WSL:

 ```bash
 sudo apt install pngquant -y